SillyTavern/Extension-WebSearch/README.md

 ### What can be included in the search result?

+**Thesaurus:**

+- Answer box: Direct answer to the question.
+- Knowledge graph: Encyclopedic knowledge about the topic.
+- Page snippets: Relevant extracts from the web pages.
+- Relevant questions: Questions and answers to similar topics.
+- Images: Relevant images.

 #### SerpApi

 1. Answer box.
-Direct answer to the question.
 2. Knowledge graph.
-Encyclopedic knowledge about the topic.
 3. Page snippets (max 10).
-Relevant extracts from the web pages.
 4. Relevant questions (max 10).
-Questions and answers to similar topics.
 5. Images (max 10).
-Relevant images.

 #### Selenium Plugin and Extras API